TLINDEN/kleingebaeck/README.md

 page](https://github.com/TLINDEN/kleingebaeck/releases/latest)     and
 look for your OS and platform.
 There are two options to install the binary:

-1. Directly   download    the    binary    for   your    platoform, e.g. `kleingebaeck-linux-amd64-0.0.5`, rename  it to `kleingebaeck` (or  whatever  you  like  more!)  and put  it  into  your  bin  dir (e.g. `$HOME/bin` or as root to `/usr/local/bin`).
+1. Directly   download    the    binary    for   your    platform, e.g. `kleingebaeck-linux-amd64-0.0.5`, rename  it to `kleingebaeck` (or  whatever  you  like  more!)  and put  it  into  your  bin  dir (e.g. `$HOME/bin` or as root to `/usr/local/bin`).